SamuelParks/Project_2_Tsunami_Dashboard/README.md

 ## Data Sources
-Tsunami data is available on the Na/onal Oceanic and Atmospheric Administra/on (NOAA) website: https://www.ngdc.noaa.gov/hazel/view/hazards/tsunami/runup-search/
+Tsunami data is available on the National Oceanic and Atmospheric Administration (NOAA) website: https://www.ngdc.noaa.gov/hazel/view/hazards/tsunami/runup-search/

 We are also web scraping the latest tsunami warning, advisory, watch, or threat headline from https://www.tsunami.gov/